rlehfeld/mosquitto_pyplugin/README.md

     plugin /path/to/mosquitto_pyplugin.so

+File mosquitto_pyplugin.py must be found by the used python interpreter.
+You can use PYTHONPATH to adapt this accordingly.

 You must also give a pointer to Python module which is going to be loaded (make sure it's in Python path, use `PYTHONPATH` env variable to the rescue):